Flash Fiction: Emily’s Typewriter

 My heart in my throat I threw the sheaf to the ground and snatched the latest story from the top of the pile.

-What I read called forth the bread I had eaten for lunch from my stomach.
+What I read called forth lunch from my stomach.

 I opened the back door to deposit my partially digested meal.
 I put the paper down with a shaking hand.
-The tears that blurred my vision were only slightly from the foul acid taste of bile in my mouth.
+The tears that blurred my vision were only slightly from the acid taste of bile.

 My wife sat at her desk undisturbed by the ruckus I had created.

-I doused the lamps and went to bed and there I cried myself to sleep like a child.
+I doused the lamps and went to bed.
+There I cried myself to sleep like a child.

 I was roused in the night by a stirring in the bed.
 My heart leaped with hope and fear simultaneously.
 Emily had come to bed at last, but was the woman sliding under the covers beside me still the woman I had married?